0ort/orange-stars/HW01/README.md

 ## Birdfeed Bin Overseer

-The idea behind this project is to provide information on the status of the birdfeed bin, so one could easily keep up with the levels of birdfeed and monitor the necessity to order fresh seed.
+The idea behind this project is to provide information on the status of the birdfeed in the bin. so one could easily keep up with the levels of birdfeed and monitor the necessity to order fresh seed.
 Birdfeed Bin Overseer should be easy to mount up on any bin, in which one could keep the seeds.